-- Under Data streams, click on Web and add your default URL (use your direct booking link that can be found on your Online Bookings under Buttons and Links).
+- Under Data streams, click on Web and add your default URL (use your direct booking link that can be found on your Online Bookings under Direct links).

 - Click Create stream and under Measurement ID, click copy .

 - Go back to your Fresha account and under Online Bookings, click on Analytics tracking and Setup Now.

 - Paste the code under Tracking ID, Enable tracking , and click Save.